Q & A

 How was information about the release communicated to the communities?

 On November 1st, both Sherritt and the Government of Alberta began reaching out to communities and industry along the Athabasca River.
 Sherritt’s CEO arrived at the site and met with nearby mayors, Members of the Legislative Assembly, and the Environment Minister of Alberta.
 The Government has issued media releases.
 Calls to communities and industry continue.
-We set up a information line and email address to respond to questions from the community: 1-855-650-6233 and firstname.lastname@example.org.
+We set up an information email address to respond to questions from the community: firstname.lastname@example.org.